Wasp Stings - What you should know

 - Hot water - Run the affected area under water as hot as you can handle for a few seconds.
 Studies have shown that this helps to reduce swelling, itching and pain.

 - Antihistamine - Products containing antihistamine relieve itching and ease swelling.
-You can either use creams for local application or take it in the form of pills.
+You can either use creams for local application or take them in the form of pills.
 Make sure to consult your GP beforehand and read the product labels carefully.

 - Menthol - With its cooling qualities, menthol and products containing it are a great anti-itch treatment.
 Apply it to relieve the symptoms of wasp stings.